 In spring 2005, Joelle received her M.D. and M.P.H. degrees from George Washington University School of Medicine and Health Sciences in Washington, DC.
 After completing her residency in 2008, she worked as a Pediatric Hospitalist at Johns Hopkins Bayview Medical Center until June 2010.
-She completed a Pediatric Emergency Medicine Fellowship at Children's National Medical Center in Washington, DC where she is now an Assistant Professor in Pediatrics and Emergency Medicine.
+She completed a Pediatric Emergency Medicine Fellowship at Children's National Medical Center in Washington, DC where she is now an Assistant Professor in Pediatrics & Emergency Medicine and Medical Director for Emergency Preparedness.
 Joelle also has a graduate certificate in Clinical and Translational Research.
 Her areas of research focus on issues of emergency preparedness and pre-hospital care and emergency medical services for children.
 Outside of work, she volunteers with an organization called, My Sister's Circle (www.mysisterscircle.org), where she serves as a mentor to teenage girls in Baltimore City.

 High school: Port Richmond High School